nottrobin/maas-docs/en/manage-kvm-host-networking.md

 If MAAS cannot find a `maas` network, it will fallback to libvirt's `default` network.

-!!!
-Note:
+[note]
 Libvirt's `default` network has DHCP enabled by default.
 You must either disable libvirt's DHCP and enable MAAS DHCP on the `default` network in libvirt, or create a separate `maas` network on a VLAN with MAAS DHCP enabled.
+[/note]

 ## 2.5+